reigenatk/crafting-interpreters/README.md

 ## CLox

 We will implement a C version to increase performance.
-The goal is to create bytecode instead of directly parsing the syntax tree.
+The goal is to create **bytecode** instead of directly parsing the syntax tree.

+The bytecode will be similar to things like Python bytecode.

+This implementation is [here](https://github.com/reigenatk/crafting-interpreters/tree/master/clox).
+To start clox, run the makefile.